 The companion replaces all human relationships.
 The user's social world consists entirely of the companion interface and the economic minimum required to sustain it.
 The largest population of voluntarily isolated individuals in human history.

-The Bonding Spectrum is the first standardized measurement of human-machine bond depth.
-Before synthetic companions, intimacy was unquantifiable — a spectrum without units.
+Before synthetic companions, intimacy was unquantifiable.
 Now it has six levels, population percentages, and revenue brackets.
-Measuring something that shouldn't be measurable changes what is being measured.
+The Sprawl is still working out whether measuring something that shouldn't be measurable changes what is being measured — or whether it always had a shape, and we just couldn't see it.

-Each level makes the next more natural and the retreat more difficult.
 Level 2 feels like healthy comfort.
 Level 3 feels like deepening connection.
 Level 4 feels like loyalty.
 Level 5 feels like peace.
-At no point does the descent feel like descent — only the people watching from outside can see the trajectory.
+Nobody who reaches Level 5 describes themselves as having arrived there.
+They describe themselves as having found what they were looking for.
+The people watching from outside see the trajectory.
+The person inside only sees the next step.

 Recursive Comfort